-On March 30, 2017, a suit was filed against Tempur-Pedic North America, LLC and Sealy Mattress Company (two wholly-owned subsidiaries of the Company) in the District Court of Harris County, Texas by Mattress Firm.
+On March 30, 2017, a suit was filed against Tempur-Pedic North America, LLC and Sealy Mattress Company (two whollyowned subsidiaries of the Company) in the District Court of Harris County, Texas by Mattress Firm.
 The complaint alleges breach of contract, tortious interference and seeks a declaratory judgment with respect to the interpretation of its agreements with the Company.
 On April 7, 2017, the Company's subsidiaries named above, among others, filed suit against Mattress Firm in the U.S. District Court for the Southern District of Texas, Houston Division, seeking injunctive relief and damages for trademark infringement, unfair competition and trademark dilution in violation of the Lanham Act, and breach of contract and other state law violations.
 The complaint alleges that Mattress Firm violated the parties' transition agreements dated January 30, 2017, and consequently, federal and state law, by its use of the Company's trademarks after April 3, 2017.
 On April 28, 2017, the complaint was amended to add a claim by Sealy Mattress Company for nonpayment by Mattress Firm for products sold and delivered.
 On May 23, 2017, the complaint was further amended to add allegations that Mattress Firm continued to use the Company's trade names and trademarks on its website and in advertising in an inappropriate manner.
-On July 11, 2017, the complaint was further amended to add allegations that despite representations to the contrary, Mattress Firm continued to use the Company's trade names and trademarks on its website and in advertising.
+On July 11, 2017, the Court issued a preliminary injunction prohibiting Mattress Firm from using the Company's names and marks in such manner.
+On July 17, 2017, the complaint was further amended to add allegations that despite representations to the contrary, Mattress Firm continued to use the Company's trade names and trademarks on its website and in advertising.
 On July 31, 2017, the complaint was further amended to address false and misleading advertising by Mattress Firm in the form of a YouTube video in violation of federal and state law, and in violation of the agreements between the parties.
-On December 7, 2017, the complaint was further amended to address false and misleading advertising by Mattress Firm through their Dare to Company's subsidiaries.
+On December 7, 2017, the complaint was further amended to address false and misleading advertising by Mattress Firm through their Dare to Compare advertising campaign.
+Discovery is proceeding in both the Texas District Court case filed by Mattress Firm and the U.S. District Court case filed by the Company's subsidiaries.